botlabs-gg/yagpdb-docs/commands-1/all-commands.md

 ```
 Set up a role menu, specify a message with -m to use an existing message instead of having the bot make one
+To get the id of a message you have to turn on developer mode in discord's appearances settings then right click the message and copy id.

 ### RoleMenu Remove

+**Usage**
 ```
 Remove <Message ID:Whole number>
 ```
-Removes a rolemenu from a message, the message wont be deleted but the bot will now not do anything with reactions on that message
+Removes a rolemenu from a message, the message won't be deleted but the bot will now not do anything with reactions on that message
+To get the id of a message you have to turn on developer mode in discord's appearances settings then right click the message and copy id.

 ### RoleMenu Update

 **Aliases:** u

+**Usage**
 ```
 Update <Message ID:Whole number>
 ```